Southeastern University: Athletics

-History

 The university added softball, men's tennis, and men's & women's cross country during the 2012–13 school year, and women's golf for 2013–14.
 Southeastern currently competes in seven men's and seven women's sports, after the addition of football in the 2014–15 academic year.
 Men's wrestling was added in the 2015–2016 academic year, becoming the state's first collegiate scholarship program in decades.

-Accomplishments

 The men's golf team won the NCCAA National Championship in 2007.
 In 2018, the baseball team swept the tournament to win the NAIA national championship, the first team to do so since 2013.
 The team finished the season with a 59–7 record.